The 2021 Google Algorithm Page Experience Update

 “We’re obsessed with speed“

+Google has a history of algorithm updates focused on improving the page loading experience for users.
 Operation “speed up the internet” has been underway since 2010 when Google first announced site speed would be a new ranking factor in search results.
-In 2018 they doubled-down, announcing their ranking algorithm would not weigh mobile page speed as a factor.
+In 2018 they doubled-down, announcing their ranking algorithm would weigh mobile page speed as a factor.

 Since these announcements, page, and site speed has only become more important.
 Users increasingly expect faster pages and the internet continues to expand and become more complex.